4Z1KD/HolyLogger/README.md

 </a>

 **_View->Matrix_**<br>
-Whenever a new callsign is entered, the Matrix will display a checkmark on the bands and modes you workd.<br>
+Whenever a new callsign is entered, the Matrix will display a checkmark on the bands and modes you worked.<br>
 It will also display a DUP! message if you have already worked this band/mode combination.<br>
 <a href="https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/Matrix.PNG" target="_blank">
 ![Alt text](https://raw.githubusercontent.com/4Z1KD/HolyLogger/master/Images/Matrix.PNG?raw=true "matrix")